freginold/Note/README.md

   - Unzip the files into the folder of your choice
   - Double-click the `note.hta` file to run the program

+(If you get the "Unknown Publisher" message, click *Run* to bypass it.
+You can uncheck the box marked "Always ask before opening this file" so the message won't appear again.)

 The only necessary files are `note.hta`, `_note.js`, `_note.vbs`, and `_note.css`.
 The others can be deleted if you want.
 The icon file, `note_icon.ico`, will be used if it's there, but Note will run fine without it.

 You can use any local or system font you may have installed with Note; just specify it in the options.
 Spelling counts but capitalization does not.